Financing for equity in higher education

 Governance

 The central government directly finances all universities and higher technical education centres (Article 7 of Law No. 89, 2021) through the General Budget of the Republic.
 Article 55 establishes that this contribution must not be less than six percent (6%) of the General Revenue Budget, calculated on total ordinary and extraordinary income.
 The National Council of Universities (Consejo Nacional de Universidades, CNU), composed mainly of university rectors, is responsible for developing funding policy, proposing distribution strategies, and coordinating the allocation of resources among institutions (Articles 56–61).
-While universities manage their budgets with full financial autonomy, they remain subject to oversight and accountability before the Comptroller General of the Republic (Article 8, numeral 4).
+While universities manage their budgets, they remain subject to oversight and accountability before the Comptroller General of the Republic (Article 8, numeral 4).
+According to Law N. 1252 (2025), responsibility for university allocations was transferred from the CNU to the Technical Secretariat for Universities (Secretaría Técnica para Atentción a las Universidades).
+The law further states that all university financial matters must follow regulations of the Ministry of Finance and Public Credit and be supervised by the Attorney General’s office.

 1. Education resources to subnational governments